XingFramework/xing-book/appendices/hypermedia.md

 A few things REST/hypemedia is not

 * Pretty URLs: while the user interface value of the browser address bar is arguable (and major browser vendors are erasing its value as time goes on...) the URLs that Xing primarily concerns itself with (i.e. the URLs the frontend and backend exchange) are invisible to the user, and therefore irrelevant to the user interface or experience.
 They should, from the point of view of the frontend, be opaque identifiers and nothing more.

+# An Architectural Style

+Key to REST is that it's an approach to building distributed applications.
+It provides a series of constraints which guide the development of software such that it can fulfill a number of goals.
+Xing attempts to provide a framework that supports this style, partly by making a number of the decisions that REST leaves up to the designer.
+For instance, Xing specializes JSON to provide a hypermedia media type, and it simplifies the use of HTTP verbs.